nymtech/docs/content/run-nym-nodes/mixnodes.md

 ### Node registration and de-registration

 When your node starts up, it notifies the rest of the Nym network that it is up and ready to mix traffic.
 Token rewards will start as soon as registration has taken place.
-But if your node isn't mixing properly, you'll start to incur reputation penalties (3 rep points per minute).
+But if your node isn't mixing properly, you'll start to incur reputation penalties.

 If you run your node in a console window, it will register when it starts up, and un-register automatically when you hit `ctrl-c` to stop it.
 When your node is unregistered, it will not gain reputation, but it won't lose any either.